+As part of the 2012 RPU EIS analysis, TRPA conducted an emergency evacuation analysis, considering the amount of growth forecast for the region.
+This amendment does not propose additional growth, only amendments to standards intended to encourage buildout of the remaining residential bonus units for deed-restricted affordable, moderate and achievable housing.
+By concentrating remaining residential growth in centers and along evacuation routes such as major highways, rather than in neighborhoods closer to the forest, or on roads which may have limited exit routes, the proposed amendments would benefit evacuation planning.
 Further, a goal of the current proposal seeks to shift more of the future housing stock to occupancy by local residents, rather than part-time second homeowners or tourists (e.g., vacation home rentals).
-Because of the lack of available housing and high rates of work force commuting into the basin, a similar number of people are likely to be in the basin during a potential emergency event, still requiring evacuation.
-Housing more of the work force within the basin, and thereby having fewer commuters in the basin during an emergency event may help to reduce congestion on roadways during emergency evacuation.
+Because of the lack of available housing and high rates of commuting into the basin, a similar number of people are likely to be in the basin during a potential emergency event, still requiring evacuation.
+Having fewer commuters in the basin during an emergency event will reduce congestion on roadways.